 In ´normal countryside´ the limitation period of the Town Hall over illegal buildings expires after 6 years.
 For this you can´t have sanctions or fines anymore.

 The lawyer within the legal investigation of a purchase checks the building dates, square meters and status of all parts of the construction.
 This he does through air photos and possibly an architect´s report with antiquity declaration.
 If there are buildings/extensions that have expired, then these potentially before completion can be inscribed in the Land Registry by a New Build Declaration (Declaracion de Obra Nueva).

 The lawyer checks at the Town Hall if there are no legal cases against the property (anymore) and verifies what specific type of terrain it concerns and if all facilities are correct (water, electricity, septic tank).

 Limitation period protected nature area

-For special protected nature area applies a limitation period of 6 years from the moment of the activation of the special protection.
+For specially protected nature areas applies a limitation period of 6 years from the moment of the activation of the special protection.
 (For the transfer period of this decree applies a period of 4 years.)
-After this date there no limitation period anymore and the Town Hall can always still act against illegal constructions.
+After this date there is no limitation period anymore and the Town Hall can always still act against illegal constructions.

 So, if everything is old enough, you normally can apply for a DAFO.
 This however depends on the specific Town Hall and the exact kind of protection.
 If you buy without a (completed) DAFO , then it´s wise to at least ask for an urban certificate at the Town Hall.